 Picking the right roofing shoes for shingles can be a time-consuming and nerve-racking process.
 There are so many models out there and if you have no idea what to look for in a roofing shoe, you’ll end up with some slippery, uncomfortable shoes that will not hold up in the long run.

 As always, we did our research and we picked our favorite shoes and boots for asphalt shingles.
 If you want to read how we got to our top choices, check the section below the picks.

 There’s nothing worse than walking on a shingle roof with slippery shoes.
-Safety comes first and you should take all the safety measures before going up on the roof.
+Safety comes first and you should take all the safety measures you can before going up on the roof.
 When it comes to climbing steep roofs you need slip-resistant, sturdy, durable, and comfortable shoes.

-Best Roofing Shoes for Asphalt Shingles
+Best Roofing Shoes for Shingles

 1. Best Bang for The Buck: Merrell Moab 2 Ventilator